TmBoris/HairFlash/README.md

 ## HairFlash: Realistic and Robust Hair Transfer with a Fast Encoder-Based Approach

-This is my 3rd year course work in the HSE University.
+This repository is the source code of my 3rd year course work in the HSE University:

 ## Prerequisites